IohannRabeson/cpp2json/README.md

 to deduce the includes paths.

 ## How to build
+You should generate the project out of the sources directory.
 ```bash
    $> mkdir builds && cd builds
    $> cmake .. -G Ninja -DCMAKE_PREFIX_PATH=<your_path_to_llvm_install>